 Angle of Attack/Impact

 Even the best clubs can’t play the game for you.
 If you don’t have the flexibility, strength, ability to maintain your center of gravity and the proper mind body connection, your golf game may suffer.

-We have built a GOLF FITNESS RETREAT specifically for the purpose of helping you train mindfully for the game of golf.
+We have built golf fitness into our Private Fitness Retreat specifically for the purpose of helping you train mindfully for the game of golf.
 We’ll help guide you on your strengths, weaknesses and determine where you need to improve.
 A program will be built specifically for you during your retreat and beyond.

 We also offer health and wellness coaching which would be great for those of you that need coaching from a distance.
 We can assess your current fitness level and provide workouts via Skype or Facebook to help you improve!
 GO -> Health and Wellness Coaching

 That being said, if you are someone who doesn’t like the gym or doesn’t feel comfortable with trainers, here are a few ideas.

 INCLUDE IN YOUR GOLF WORKOUTS: